-Financial assets that potentially expose the Establishment to concentrations of credit risk comprise principally non-current loans receivables, bank accounts and outstanding receivables.
+Financial assets that potentially expose the Establishment to concentrations of credit risk comprise principally non-current loan receivables cash and cash equivalents, trade and other receivables and amount due from a related party.

 The Establishment's bank accounts are placed with high credit quality financial institutions.